iammasha222/mod_course_trainer/README.md

 # mod_course_trainer
-A Moodle/Totara course_trainer module to showwho is the trainer on this course.
+A Moodle/Totara course_trainer module to show who is the trainer on this course.